 Creative writing mistakes are nothing to feel down about.
 All good creative writing is not just writing: it’s writing, revising, editing, and proofreading—not only to polish the beauty of our language, but to work with common creative writing mistakes that pop up for all of us.

-Today, we’ll be looking at seven common creative writing mistakes, and how to work with them.
+Today, we’ll be looking at eight common writing mistakes, and how to work with them.
 Again, the emphasis is not to be self-critical or nitpicky, but to understand the less helpful patterns we all fall into, and how to work with them.
 This can be a great primer in creative writing for beginners—but it’s all applicable no matter how many Nobel prizes we’ve got.

 Why These Common Writing Mistakes Pop Up